 |Educational variant:||Part-time, Full-time|

-This MA is an interdisciplinary degree programme that provides a foundational understanding of globalisation and development with special emphasis on the problem of poverty and its relation to global justice and global politics.
 You will study the political, social and economic causes, consequences and discourses of poverty and development, and learn how to critically analyse these important global currents.

-* POL8043 Globalization, Poverty, and Development
+POL8043 Globalisation, Poverty, and Development

 You will take a further 80 credits from the following: